ClickHouse/clickhouse-connect/README.md

 "fuzz" testing for reading/writing all supported datatypes with randomly generated data.
 To run the full test suite all libraries supporting optional features (Superset and SQLAlchemy) should be available.
 To install the C/Cython libaries required for testing in the project, run `python setup.py build_ext --inplace`.

+## Main Client Interface

+Interaction with the ClickHouse server is done through a clickhouse_connect Client instance.
+At this point only an HTTP based Client is supported.

+### HTTP Client constructor/initialization parameters

+All parameters can be passed as keyword arguments.

+* `interface:str` _https_ or _http_
+  Defaults to _https_ if a recognized secure port (443 or 8443), otherwise _http_
+* `host:str` ClickHouse server hostname or ip address
+  Defaults to _localhost_
+* `port:int` ClickHouse server port number
+  Defaults to 8123 or 8443 (if the interface is _https_)
+* `username:str` ClickHouse user
+* `password:str` ClickHouse password
+* `database:str` Default database to use for the client.
+  Defaults to the default database for the ClickHouse user
+* `compress:bool` Accept compressed data from the ClickHouse server.
+  Defaults to _True_
+* `format:str` _native_ (ClickHouse Native) or _rb_ (ClickHouse Row Binary)
+  Native format is preferred for performance reasons
+* `query_limit:int` LIMIT value added to all queries.
+  Defaults to 5,000 rows.
+Unlimited queries are not supported to prevent crashing the driver
+* `ca_cert:str`  Private/Self-Signed Certificate Authority TLS certificate to validate ClickHouse server
+* `client_cert:str`  File path to Client Certificate for mutual TLS authentication
+* `client_cert_key:str` File path to Client Certificate private key for mutual TLS authentication